Jammicus/Miscellaneous/Book_Summaries/DontMakeMeThink.md

 ### Scanning, Satisficing, and Muddling Through

-* Users most the time glace at each page, scan some of the text and click on the first link that interests them or vaguely resembles the thing that they are looking for.
+* Users most the time glance at each page, scan some of the text and click on the first link that interests them or vaguely resembles the thing that they are looking for.
 * The majority of the time there are large parts of the page that the user will not even look at.
 * Users will not make optimal choices when scanning a page.
 They will often chose the first reasonable option, rather than scanning all options for the perfect fit.
 (This is known as satisficing)
 * Generally people do not figure out how things work, they will muddle through.
 They wont read instructions, they will take a guess and what is right in their mind
 * When a user finds something that works, they will often repeat those steps in the future to get the same results.
 ---